Sanjay-bhau/Fraud-Detection-SQL/README.md

 Accomplish three main tasks:

 1. [Data Modeling](#Data-Modeling):
-Define a database model to store the credit card transactions data and create a new PostgreSQL database using your model.
+Define a database model to store the credit card transactions data and create a new PostgreSQL database using model.

-2. [Data Engineering](#Data-Engineering): Create a database schema on PostgreSQL and populate your database from the CSV files provided.
+2. [Data Engineering](#Data-Engineering): Create a database schema on PostgreSQL and populate database from the CSV files provided.

 3. [Data Analysis](#Data-Analysis): Analyze the data to identify possible fraudulent transactions.